jamespanton93/jamespanton93.github.io/_pages/research.md

 <h2>Research Associate Cardiff University</h2>

 I am currently working on the NERC funded grant, [Mantle Circulation Constrained](https://gtr.ukri.org/projects?ref=NE%2FT012633%2F1), lead by Huw Davies at Cardiff University.
 My role involes code development on TERRA (a 3D mantle convection code), developing post-processing tools, and running mantle circulation models constrained by plate reconstructions.
-These models will be used to investigate the origins of large igenous provinces (LIPs).
+As part of the project I am collaborating with researchers from a range of disciplines to constrain the simulations with seismic tomography, seismic anisotropy, dynamic topography, geochemistry and core observations.
+We have developed a Python package, [terratools](https://github.com/mantle-convection-constrained/terratools) to make post-processing and visulaisation of model results more accessible.

 <h2>PhD</h2>